Trtamim/Tourism-Management-Website/README.md

 Customers (users) can register into website.
 They can log-in, they can see feature, services provided by management, available tour packages they can choice.
 They can book tour packages , cancel bookings, and they can confirm theirs bookings.
 At last customer can give their feedbacks, update & delete feedbacks.They can also give enquires.

-Admin’s activity:
+Adminâ€™s activity:
 Admin can insert, update, delete facilities, packages.
-Admin can cancel anyone’s booking.
-If needed he can delete any customer ’s account.
+Admin can cancel anyoneâ€™s booking.
+If needed he can delete any customer â€™s account.
 Admin can handle all kind of data.

 To built this site here is using html,css,jquery,bootstrap,mysql,php.

-In backend following task was performed
-•Tables to store data.
-•Queries to find and retrieve specific data of interest.
-•Forms to view, add, and update data in tables.
-•Data access pages to view or update, the data.
+In backend following task was performed â€¢Tables to store data. â€¢Queries to find and retrieve specific data of interest. â€¢Forms to view, add, and update data in tables. â€¢Data access pages to view or update, the data.

 Notice:
  You have to first import tms.sql file.
 Otherwise, you can't open this website.
  Login Details for admin : admin/Test@123
  Login Details for user: ab@gmail.com/ab

 This project is designed to meet the requirements of Online Tourism Management.
-It’s aim is to build a site which can save both money and time of customers and also build an environment so that customers can give theirs feedbacks and also owners can know customer demands .
+Itâ€™s aim is to build a site which can save both money and time of customers and also build an environment so that customers can give theirs feedbacks and also owners can know customer demands .